biswajit-sarkar-007/dev-from-scratch/week15.2/Readme.md

 #### Types of networks

- - Bridge: The default network driver for containers.
+ - 1.Bridge: The default network driver for containers.
 When you run a container without specifying a network, it's attached to a bridge network.
 It provides a private internal network on the host machine, and containers on the same bridge network can communicate with each other.

- - Host: Removes network isolation between the container and the Docker host, and uses the host's networking directly.
+ - 2.Host: Removes network isolation between the container and the Docker host, and uses the host's networking directly.
 This is useful for services that need to handle lots of traffic or need to expose many ports.